 Heidelberg is host to multiple conferences, seminars, camps, and events throughout the year.
 The unique facilities are also available for use by faculty and staff for both University and personal business.
 To inquire about the use of the facilities, a Conference and Events Use Request must be completed at least ten (10) days in advance of the desired date.
-The Conference and Events Coordinator is available at x2193 or through BergSync.
+The Conference and Events Coordinator is available at x2193 or through the Heidelberg Event Scheduler.